ST. ANDREW'S, THE HOME OF

 Download full Job Description

-Sumer Camp Counseling Full-time
+Sumer Camp Counselor Full-time

 To apply, please send a letter of interest and resume to Bethany Lonce, Director of Auxiliary, at lonceb@saslions.com .
 If asked to interview for the position, we will also ask for 3-5 professional references.